epfl-ada/ada-2023-project-beeradaventure46/README.md

 **Output :** serving style
 <hr style="clear:both">

+Please note that this function was written following very basic rules.
+It is subject to evolution in Milestone P3, where we want to look at the tense of the sentences and other grammatical rules to achieve a better extraction.

 *Step 5: Additional Review Metrics*
 In this step, we computed additional metrics for each review, including readability score, polarity, and subjectivity.
 They might be used to extract the serving styles as well and perform a majority vote with the other methods for more robustness.